azureautomation/Migrate-automation-account-assets-from-one-region-to-another/README.md

 6. Select Runtime version as either 5.1 or 7.1 (preview)
 7. Enter the description and select Import.
 8. In the Edit PowerShell Runbook page, edit the required parameters and execute it.
+9. You can choose either of the options to edit and execute the script.
+You can provide the seven mandatory parameters as given in Option 1 or three mandatory parameters given in Option 2 to edit and execute the script:
+	1. Option 1:
+		1. SourceAutomationAccountName
+		2. DestinationAutomationAccountName
+		3. SourceResourceGroup
+		4. DestinationResourceGroup
+		5. SourceSubscriptionId
+		6. DestinationSubscriptionId
+		7. Type[]
+	2. Option 2:
+		1. SourceAutomationAccountResourceId
+		2. DestinationAutomationAccountResourceId
+		3. Type[]